 Tax-paying organizations are allowed to claim the R&D tax credits for qualified research expenditures, which cover more than you might think.

-Tax-paying organizations are allowed to claim tax credits for qualified research and development (R&D) expenditures, according to the IRS.
+Taxpaying organizations are allowed to claim federal tax credits for qualified research and development (R&D) expenditures, according to the IRS.
 These tax credits can help businesses stay competitive in changing markets.
 After all, businesses need to invest in order to grow.
-The R&D tax credits can help many organizations make money in the future with less money spent today.
+The R&D tax credit can help many organizations make money in the future with less money spent today.

 The Benefits of Tax Credits